KausaniPyne/loanlens/README.md

-# 🚀 LoadLens: Enterprise Loan Intelligence Engine
+# 🚀 LoanLens: Enterprise Loan Intelligence Engine

 **LoadLens** is a high-performance benchmarking platform that brings radical transparency to the home loan market.
 By leveraging a **Stacked Ensemble (CatBoost + TabNet)** and **K-Means Clustering**, it analyzes 100,000+ peer profiles to determine if a borrower's interest rate is market-fair or an overpayment.